-Scheduled maintenance should include the zero and calibration of the sensor (see page 47) and an alarm test (see page 32).
+Scheduled maintenance should include the zero and calibration of the sensor and an alarm test.
+See page 47 and page 32 for instructions to perform these procedures.

 The sensor head should be kept free of airborne particles, dirt, mud, spider webs, bugs and insects, and/or any other debris that could potentially cover or coat the sensor.
 Keeping the sensor head clear of foreign articles will allow for proper operation of the device.
 A brief inspection during scheduled maintenance should suffice, but dependent upon the location and the environment in which the unit is installed, more frequent inspections may be warranted.